Gwen Stefani And Blake Shelton Make Slime With Gwen’s Sons, Blake Reveals Mother’s Day Plans

 “They’re just into him …who isn’t?”
 Gwen recently told Extra of her sons’ obvious affection for Blake.

-Gwen Stefani is likely relieved that her sons have become so fond of the new man in her life, but while Blake Shelton continues to rack up cool points with the kids, Gwen can’t get them to see her as the much-admired music icon that she is: Gwen is just “Mom” to them.
+Gwen Stefani is likely relieved that her sons have become so fond of the new man in her life, but while Blake Shelton continues to rack up cool points with the kids, Gwen can’t get them to see her as the much-admired music icon that she is; Gwen is just “Mom” to them.

 “They really want you to be their mom,” Gwen said.
 “It”s all about them, they don’t want to know about work or songs.
 They are like, ‘Mom, where are my shoes?
-Mom, what about me?”
+Mom, what about me?'”

 Mother’s Day is next week, so maybe Gwen Stefani’s sons will find a creative way to show their mom just how much they appreciate her.
 Extra asked Blake Shelton if he’s planning on doing anything special for Gwen on Mother’s Day, and he revealed that he might spend next Sunday morning in the kitchen.
 However, this time he won’t be making slime.